 We all love literary travel (of course.
 As evidenced by us being regular readers and avid consumers of literature of all types.
 But I digress).
 It’s an interesting way to learn about the world, much different than what you’ll get from guidebooks.
 Think of the Irish literary revival (with Yeats, Synge, Heaney, Friel, and more), that has inspired millions to travel to Ireland in search of literature and location.
-Or Tolkien fans, traveling to England (and New Zealand, the site of the movies) , Austen readers also traveling bucolic England, James Joyce readers wandering Dublin, Thoreau aficionados visiting Walden Pond.
+Or Tolkien fans, traveling to England (and New Zealand, the site of the movies and location of Hobbiton) , Austen readers also traveling bucolic England, James Joyce readers wandering Dublin, Thoreau aficionados visiting Walden Pond.
 It’s a joy, to see where your favorite authors wrote, and the landscape that inspired them.

 The mountain, Ben Bulben, at the foot of which William Butler Yeats was buried

 But HOW to teach literary travel to your kids?
-As with teaching your kids to apprciate art museums, start quite young, and build up over time.
+As with teaching your kids to appreciate art museums, start quite young, and build up over time.
 Choose interesting books (those with sequels will do well to maintain interest).
 Pretty soon, they’ll be suggesting trips based on books they’ve read!

 To inspire literary travel, look for these key points in books:

 1. Great illustrations or photos to visualize the location

 2. Food (which you can make at home, even if the book isn’t about food)

 3. A good story that begs for rereading

 4. Realism – so that they aren’t surprised or disappointed when they get there